Note: 22 May 2010. Since writing this article the slam-door units have been withdrawn from service and are being preserved.

 It is easy to be cynical about South West Trainʼs decision to re-brand the Brockenhurst to Lymington branch as a Heritage Line and to see it as no more than a marketing exercise and excuse to run time-expired rolling stock.
 After all, 'sentimental' is probably not the first word that springs to mind when most people think of Brian Souter and Stagecoach, the owners of SWT.

 That said, it is good to know that somewhere on the network the old slam-door 4 CIGs (or 3 CIGs as I suppose we should call them, now theyʼve been reduced in length) are still strutting their funky stuff.
 There are two sets: one in British Rail blue livery, the other in Southern Region green.

-I found it surprisingly nostalgic riding the green train, given that it was only a few years before that slam-door trains were that mainstay of South of England railway services.
+I found it surprisingly nostalgic riding the green train, given that only a few years before slam-door trains were the mainstay of the south of England's railway services.

 The only disappointment was that they hadnʼt restored the Southern Region wooden interior; it was still British Rail Formica and aluminium.
 Still you canʼt have everything.